matthewjosephtaylor/mjt-thoughts/art/all-art-contextual.md

 They are carefully chosen, but like all opinions they are _fleeting_ and are an expression of my thoughts at the _place_ and _time_ that I'm writing them from.

-# Programming is not engineering, not a Science, it is more, it is Art
+# Programming is not Engineering, not a Science.
+It is more.
+It is Art

 My understanding of the field of 'software development' aka 'programming' or 'coding' or any of the other names for writing 'source code' to be transformed